Kristos Andrews

 Kristos Andrews is a British-American actor who is an 11-time Daytime Emmy winner.
 He has received a record 10 Emmy wins by the age of 30.
 Andrews received Emmy Awards in 2016, 2017, 2018, 2020 and 2021 for his work as the lead actor on critically acclaimed crime-drama The Bay on Peacock.
 Andrews has won five more Emmys as an executive producer of the series in 2015, 2016, 2017, 2018 and 2020, in addition to winning an Emmy for his work as a director.

 Since 2016, he has starred as Tyler in the Pop TV teen sitcom This Just In, for which he received an Emmy nomination for his comedic work.

 Early life

 Christos Augustin Andrew-Drum was born in Los Angeles, California on August 25, 1990 to Catherine Andrews and Gary Drum.
 During his childhood, he and his cousins spent summers at his family's recording studio farm, Ridge Farm Studios, where famous British rock bands frequently recorded, and Freddy Mercury & Queen first started rehearsing the song "Bohemian Rhapsody" in mid-1975.
-Later, he attended Harvard Business School.
+Later, he attended Harvard Business School Online for a short term Program.
 He also has two sisters, Celeste Drum and Angelica Drum.